 The restricted unit awards provide for vesting over a five-year period, with 60% vesting at the end of the third year and the remaining 40% vesting at the end of the fifth year, generally subject to continued employment through each specified vesting date.
-The restricted unit awards entitle the recipients of the restricted unit awards to receive, with respect to each ETP Common Unit subject to such award that has not either vested or been forfeited, a DER cash payment promptly following each such distribution by us to our Unitholders.
-In approving the grant of such restricted unit awards, the Compensation Committee took into account the same factors as discussed above under the caption "Annual Bonus," the long-term objective of retaining such individuals as key drivers of the Partnership's future success, the existing level of equity ownership of such individuals and the previous awards to such individuals of equity awards subject to vesting.
-Vesting of the 2014 and 2015 awards would accelerate in the event of the death or disability of the named executive officer or in the event of a change in control of the Partnership as that term is defined under the 2008 Incentive Plan.
+The restricted unit awards entitle the recipients of the restricted unit awards to receive, with respect to each ETP common unit subject to such award that has not either vested or been forfeited, a DER cash payment promptly following each such distribution by ETP to its unitholders.
+In approving the grant of such restricted unit awards, the ETP Compensation Committee considered several factors, including the long-term objective of retaining such individuals as key drivers of ETP's future success, the existing level of equity ownership of such individuals and the previous awards to such individuals of equity awards subject to vesting.
+Vesting of the 2014, 2015 and 2016 awards would accelerate in the event of the death or disability of the named executive officer or in the event of a change in control of ETP as that term is defined under the 2008 Incentive Plan.

-In the case of Mr. Hennigan, he received a long-term incentive awards under the Sunoco Logistics Plan for 2015.
-The award of 116,750 restricted units was awarded by the SXL Compensation Committee.
-This award was awarded on identical terms and conditions with respect to vesting and the right to DER payments, as those awarded to Messrs.
-McCrea, Long and Mason under the 2008 Incentive Plan in 2015.
+In the case of Mr. Hennigan, he received a long-term incentive award under the Sunoco Logistics Plan for 2016 of 133,508 restricted units, which was awarded by the Sunoco Logistics Compensation Committee.
+This award was awarded on identical terms and conditions with respect to vesting and the right to DER payments, as those awarded to Mr. Long, Ramsey and Wright under the 2008 Incentive Plan in 2016.

-The issuance of Common Units pursuant to our equity incentive plans is intended to serve as a means of incentive compensation; therefore, no consideration will be payable by the plan participants upon vesting and issuance of the Common Units.
+The issuance of common units pursuant to the equity incentive plans is intended to serve as a means of incentive compensation; therefore, no consideration will be payable by the plan participants upon vesting and issuance of the common units.

-The restricted unit awards under the 2008 Incentive Plan as well as awards under the Sunoco Logistics and Sunoco LP equity incentive plans generally require the continued employment of the recipient during the vesting period, provided however, the unvested awards will be accelerated in the event of a change in control of the applicable partnership or the death or disability of the award recipient prior to the applicable vesting period being satisfied.
-In addition, in the event of a change in control of ETP, all unvested awards granted under the 2004 Unit Plan, as well as awards granted in 2014 and 2015 under the 2008 Incentive Plan and the 2011 Incentive Plan, as applicable, would be accelerated.
-For awards previously granted under the 2008 Incentive Plan prior to December 2014, unvested awards may also become vested upon a change in control at the discretion of the Compensation Committee.
-Under the Sunoco Logistics and Sunoco LP equity incentive plans, awards granted in 2014 and 2015 would be accelerated in the event of a change in control of the applicable partnership.
+The restricted unit awards for 2016 under the 2008 Incentive Plan as well as awards under the Sunoco Logistics Plan and Sunoco LP equity incentive plan generally require the continued employment of the recipient during the vesting period, provided however, the unvested awards will be accelerated in the event of a change in control of the applicable partnership (other than a change in control to an affiliate) or the death or disability of the award recipient prior to the applicable vesting period being satisfied.
+In addition, in the event of a change in control of ETP, the awards granted in 2014 and 2015 under the 2008 Incentive Plan and the 2011 Incentive Plan, as applicable, would be accelerated.
+For awards previously granted under the 2008 Incentive Plan prior to December 2014, unvested awards may also become vested upon a change in control at the discretion of the ETP Compensation Committee.
+Under the Sunoco Logistics Plan and Sunoco LP equity incentive plan, awards granted in 2014 and 2015 would be accelerated in the event of a change in control of the applicable partnership (other than a change in control of an affiliate).